 For instance, some polyester clothes may contain other fabrics that require special care (e.g. dry cleaning).

-As a general rule, you always want to turn polyester clothing inside out before washing.
+Turn your polyester clothing inside out before putting them in the washer.
 This has to do with the way the polyester fibers are woven together, which makes it more prone to snagging.

 By turning them inside out, you’ll be able to prevent them from being damaged by your other laundry.

-To wash your polyester clothes, add two scoops of ACTIVE detergent into the washing machine and run a gentle cycle with warm water.
+Add one to two scoops of ACTIVE detergent (depending on the size of the load) into the washing machine and run a gentle cycle with warm water.

 Take your polyester clothes out of the washer as soon as the cycle is done and let them air dry.